Born: 25 April, 1958 Canberra, ACT

 Now in his 16th year of professional coaching, Fisher boasts a wealth of experience for the UC Brumbies to reflect on.

 A former University star in both the Canberra and Queensland club rugby competitions, Fisher believes that hard work and attention to detail are essential keys to success.
 He has been responsible for bringing the best out in countless Brumbies players, with Michael Hooper’s ability at the breakdown now considered world class after just one season under Fisher.

 Fisher has spent countless hours watching footage of players from around the globe, eager to improve his own understanding of the game while constantly on the lookout for new talent.

 While discussion often centres on the origin and age of his famously-faded bucket cap, Fisher’s coaching methods and techniques are setting industry standard as players see visible improvements to their games while under his guidance.

 Born: 29 May 1974, Canberra, ACT

-Watching Christian Lealiifano carve up defensive lines in 2012, Brumbies fans could have been forgiven for thinking they were watching their side from a decade earlier.
-Larkham has had a profound influence on Lealiifano’s game, as well as Matt Toomua and Zack Holmes, helping the young playmakers with decision making and supplying their backline with opportunity.
+Watching Christian Lealiifano and Matt Toomua carve up defensive lines in 2012 and 2013, UC Brumbies fans could have been forgiven for thinking they were watching their side from a decade earlier.
+Larkham has had a profound influence on both Toomua and Lealiifano's games, helping the young playmakers with decision making and supplying their backline with opportunity.